 Uncontested divorce fees are usually affordable

-It ranges from S$1,500 to S$3,500 in many cases.
-The fees will always depend on different factors such as needing to discuss and negotiate terms regarding children, division of matrimonial assets, and maintenance arrangements.
+The extent can vary widely in many instances.
+The overall complexity will always hinge on various elements such as the necessity to negotiate terms relating to children, division of matrimonial assets, and maintenance arrangements.

 How much does it cost to have a contested divorce in Singapore?

 A contested divorce often requires higher fees, especially if the parties disagree over many terms such as the rights regarding children – child custody is often a factor that is discussed in contested divorce proceedings.
 If so, the lawyer would spend more time working on putting together the arguments and evidence for the case.

 A contested separation case can demand a considerable commitment, which evidently isn’t a trifling matter.
 Divorce lawyers frequently devote more time in court advocating for their clients in such contested instances.
 As such, the legal fees are notably greater than for uncontested cases.

 The good thing is that the fees at the Singapore Family Lawyer are all-inclusive.
 There are no hidden setup fees or any other additional fees.

 Affordable divorce fees from a trusted team of lawyers